top of page

 The bite is picking up again on the west end of Lake Sakakawea, and we’re seeing more consistency as we head into the heart of summer!

-Fish location is still a bit day-to-day—some mornings we’re finding walleyes shallow in 8–12 feet, especially early or with some wind, and other days they’ve slid out deeper into 18–25+.
-The key is to trust your electronics and don’t be afraid to cover water.
-If you’re marking fish, stick with it and change up your approach until they respond.
+Fish location is still a bit day-to-day.
+Some mornings we’re finding walleyes shallow in 8–12 feet, especially early or with some wind.
+Other days, they’ve slid out deeper into 18–25 feet.
+The key is to trust your electronics.
+Don’t be afraid to cover water.
+If you’re marking fish, stick with it.
+Change up your approach until they respond.

-Presentation-wise, there’s no silver bullet—spinners, slow death rigs, crankbaits, jig raps and jigs/plastics are all producing depending on conditions.
-Some days they want it moving, other days it’s a subtle presentation that gets it done.
+Presentation-wise, there’s no silver bullet.
+Spinners, slow death rigs, crankbaits, jig raps, and jigs/plastics are all producing depending on conditions.
+Some days, they want it moving.
+Other days, a subtle presentation gets it done.
 Be flexible and dial in what they want that day.

-The west end is coming alive again—now’s a great time to book your trip and get in on the action.
+The west end is coming alive again.
+Now’s a great time to book your trip and get in on the action.
+The summer months provide excellent opportunities for anglers of all skill levels.
+Whether you're a seasoned pro or a beginner, the thrill of fishing on Lake Sakakawea is unmatched.

 📞 Call or text to book: 701-770-6746